 Map of the Kama River before the formation of the Kama Reservoir.
 The Kama River is the main tributary of the Volga.
 Description, characteristics, map, photo, video of the Kama River.
-Volga - a tributary of the Kama
+Volga - tributary of the Kama

 The nature of the current is moderate, even slow, as it flows mostly through flat terrain.
 The length is 1805 km.
-This is without taking into account the reservoirs created already in Soviet period.
-If we take them into account, then the total length will be over 2000 km.
+This does not take into account reservoirs created already in Soviet period.
+If we take them into account, the total length will be over 2000 km.
 The area of the water basin is 507,000 km/sq.
-This figure is also among the largest in Europe.
+This figure is also one of the largest in Europe.

-The Kama River on the Map of Russia
+Kama River on the Map of Russia

 Hydrology